ChrissieFrankie/CODING-CHALLENGES/README.md

 ## Brief overview :memo:

 The current repository you're exploring is a collection of coding challenges and solutions that will rev up my problem-solving coding engine lodged somewhere inside my brain.
+I'll tackle the problem in C++ first, then C to gain an appreciation for C++ and practice implementing Data Structures from scratch.

 ## Context :chart_with_upwards_trend: